ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Scope stability.
 "This SOW is based on the project brief provided on [date].
 Material changes to project goals, target audience, or deliverables after kickoff will be handled via change order."
 This protects you against the client who "just had a strategy meeting" and now has a completely different vision three weeks into production.

-The test for a good Assumptions section: Read each assumption and ask — if this turns out to be false, would it significantly change the cost, timeline, or scope of the project?
+The test for a good Assumptions section: Read each assumption and ask: if this turns out to be false, would it significantly change the cost, timeline, or scope of the project?
 If yes, it belongs in the document.
-If no, it's probably administrative noise.
+If no, it is probably administrative noise.
 Every assumption in this section should be load-bearing.

 A thorough SOW is useless if clients stall on signing it.
 Here are two techniques that cut sign-off time significantly.

 Frame the walkthrough as "I want to make sure we're aligned on everything before we kick off."
-That's not a sales move — it's project management.
+That is not a sales move.
+It is project management.
 Clients who feel informed rather than managed sign faster and push back less once the project starts.

 This does something counterintuitive: by proactively surfacing the boundaries of the engagement, you increase client trust.
-You're signaling that you've been thorough, that you've thought about what could go wrong, and that you're being straight with them about what they're buying.
-Clients who feel they've been clearly informed rarely claim later that they didn't know something wasn't included.
+You are signaling that you have been thorough, that you have thought about what could go wrong, and that you are being straight with them about what they are buying.
+Clients who feel they have been clearly informed rarely claim later that they did not know something was not included.

 Scope disputes are a documentation problem masquerading as a relationship problem.
-The relationship usually survives; the project economics often don't.
-Every hour your team spends navigating an ambiguous scope conversation is an hour not spent on the work — and not spent on the next client.
+The relationship usually survives; the project economics often do not.
+Every hour your team spends navigating an ambiguous scope conversation is an hour not spent on the work, and not spent on the next client.

-The template above isn't complicated.
+The agency SOW template above is not complicated.
 Eight clauses, each one serving a specific protective function.
-The language isn't aggressive — it's specific.
-The goal isn't to create friction; it's to create shared clarity about what was agreed, so the relationship energy goes toward doing great work rather than relitigating what "included" means.
+The language is not aggressive.
+It is specific.
+The goal is not to create friction; it is to create shared clarity about what was agreed, so the relationship energy goes toward doing great work rather than relitigating what "included" means.

-Write better SOWs and you won't just have fewer disputes.
-You'll have faster projects, smoother client relationships, and a team that isn't constantly grinding down its margins absorbing the cost of ambiguity someone created at the proposal stage.
+Write better SOWs and you will not just have fewer disputes.
+You will have faster projects, smoother client relationships, and a team that is not constantly grinding down its margins absorbing the cost of ambiguity someone created at the proposal stage.

 ScopeStack Team